-Change tactics for a hot bite!
-Early morning and late evening will be the key to success.
-Afternoon rains will cool down the atmosphere making your trip more comfortable, but also lowers water temperature a couple degrees triggering bass to feed.
+Hot weather transition in freshwater means fish early and late for successful fishing trips.
+Afternoon rains will make your trip more comfortable, but also lowers water temperature a couple degrees triggering bass to feed.
 Match the hatch – top water, stick baits, lipless crank baits, suspended slash baits, flukes, trick worms, swim baits, Carolina rigged worms, Texas rigged worms, and creature baits are all going to catch fish.
 You’ve got to throw one of them in the water to get a bite.

 Bass: Cooler water temps in the morning entice bass to shallow ambush feeding areas; hydrilla edges and lily pads are their hiding places.
 Points along the river with running water cause bait to be flushed bringing in the schoolies for an evening feed.
 The springtime panfish and shad hatchlings are now 2-3 inches.
-Try lures of same size: Rattle Traps (chrome), Rapala Countdown, etc. Gambler’s EZ swimmer rigged on an eighth ounce weighted hook should produce quality fish along hydrilla edges.
-Zoom flukes worked as finesse baits cast into the shallows are sure to get strikes.
+Try lures of same size: Rattle Traps (chrome), Rapala Countdown, small plastics etc. 4-inch soft plastics rigged on an eighth ounce weighted hook should produce quality fish along hydrilla edges.
+Flukes worked as finesse baits cast into the shallows are sure to get strikes.

-Panfish: Artificial fun with a tried and true Johnson Beetle Spin – slowly troll 20-30 feet out from the shoreline or seawall along your favorite stretch of the St. Johns with ultralight spinning tackle.
+Panfish: Artificial fun with a Johnson Beetle Spin or ZMan Chatterbait – slowly troll 20-30 feet out from the shoreline or seawall along your favorite stretch of the St. Johns with ultralight spinning tackle.
 Cast to the bank and retrieve slowly to catch bluegill, shellcracker, and stumpnockers.
 Bonus fish are largemouth bass, many will be keepers.

 Catfish: Cooler temps at night make the cats hungry.
 Circle hooks are great for catfish – the fish hook themselves and most times the hook ends up in the corner of the mouth making hook removal easier when handling these spiny fish.
 Tip: use just enough weight to hold the bottom and tie the weight 10 inches from the hook.